-Another point is that when you remove a file or directory using rm and rmdir, it is instantly removed instead of moving towards Trash.
-Therefore, you will need to be careful while using these commands as you will not recover the removed files and directories unless you have a backup.
+Another thing to remember is that when a file or directory is removed using either the rm or rmdir, it is immediately removed from the system rather than being sent to the Trash.
+Hence, you must be very careful while using these commands, as you will not be able to retrieve the removed files and directories without a backup.

 Syntax of Rmdir Command

-The syntax of rmdir command is as follows:
+The syntax of the rmdir command is as follows:

 To remove a single empty directory, type rmdir followed by the directory name or path to the directory as follows:

-This command will remove the “myfiles” directory located in the “~/Documents” path only if it is empty.
-If the directory is not empty, the command will fail and displays the “Directory not empty” message.
+This command will delete the “~/Documents/myfiles” only if it is empty.
+If the target directory is not empty and contains some files, the rmdir command will throw the “Directory not empty” error message.

 This command will remove the “~/Documents/myfiles”, “images”, and “games” directories only if they are empty.

-To see what the rmdir command is doing in the background, use the -v option as follows:
+To see what happened while using the rmdir command, use the -v option with the rmdir command:

 Suppress Fail on Non-Empty Message